atg1wt/LShapedTerrace/README.md

 ## Installing

 Put the .jar file in your JOSM plugins directory.
-Start JOSM and the *L-shaped terrace* option should be available in the *More tools* menu.
+Start JOSM and the *L-Shaped Terrace* option should be available in the *More tools* menu.

 ## Using